Crowns / Bridges

 medications/diagnoses

-any X-rays that you have
+any X-rays that you hav

 Background